oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/bff-security-pattern.md

 author: Albert Starreveld
 title: The Back-end For Front-end Security Pattern
 description: The Back-end For Front-end Security pattern is an a stateful BFF.
 It augments requests to the downstream services by adding Bearer tokens to the requests.
-tags: ["BFF", "BFF Security Pattern", "Back-end For Front-end", "Back-end For Front-end Security Pattern", "Architecture", "Front-end", "Back-end", "Cloud"]
+tags: ["BFF", "microfrontends", "microservices", "authentication"]
 ---
 # Back-end For Front-end Security Pattern